mstksg/inCode/copy/entries/five-point-haskell-1.md

 ```

 Now as long as momentum and impulse are provided in the correct types at API
-boundaries, no mix-up will happen!
-Libaries just need to provide a unified
+boundaries, no mix-up will happen.
+No need to send 300 million dollars down the
-`Momenum` or `Impulse` type.
+drain!
+Libaries will just need to provide a unified `Momenum` or `Impulse`
+type, and everything will work out.

 ### The Billion-Dollar Mistake